180254/vpn-openconnect-pulse-adfs/README.txt

 What is this:
-  Wrapper that allows you to log into the PulseSecure VPN server, secured with MSFT SSO, using the OpenConnect VPN client.
+  The wrapper allows you to log into the PulseSecure VPN server, secured with MSFT SSO, using the OpenConnect VPN client.

 How it works:
-  To log into the Pulse Secure VPN server you need a cookie named "DSID".
-The tool opens the browser and then clicks through the website (the playwright enters login information).
-Next, the tool acquires the cookie needed to log into the VPN server (DSID cookie).
-Finally, the openconnect logs into the Pulse Secure VPN using the cookie provided to it.
+  To log into the Pulse Secure VPN server, you need a "DSID" cookie.
+    1. The tool opens the browser and clicks through the website (the playwright enters login information).
+    2. The tool acquires the cookie needed to log into the VPN server (DSID cookie).
+    3. The openconnect logs into the Pulse Secure VPN using the cookie provided.
   It is a comprehensive solution for VPN connectivity.
 You may be interested in the whole thing or part of it.

 Components of the solution:
     - vpn-openconnect - Entrypoint.
-Allows to change the default version of the solution, currently calls vpn-openconnect-adfs4.
+Allows changing the default version of the solution, which is currently vpn-openconnect-adfs4.
     - vpn-adfs-cookie4.py - Obtains the DSID cookie (clicks for you in the browser).
     - vpn-openconnect-adfs4 - First calls vpn-adfs-cookie4.py to get the cookie, then runs openconnect with that cookie.
     - vpn-set-routing-full - Handles "full" (non-split) routing mode (all traffic is routed through the VPN server).